clogerie/Project2/README.md

 | ----------------- |
 | [Usage](#Usage)   |
 | [Tests](#Tests)   |

 | [Summary](#Summary)
 | [Questions](#Questions) |
 | [Contributing](#Contributing) |add .
 | [License](#License) |

 ## Project Description

+    An application where users can view movies, descriptions, and ratings.
+They can also bookmark and save movies that they search as well as save the movies they have seen.

 ## Usage